 How the Loss of a Parent Sparked a Death Tech Revolution | Rachel Edwards

 What happens when a high-performing JP Morgan finance executive and fashion entrepreneur faces the messy, unplanned death of her father?
 In this insightful episode of The Digital Legacy Podcast, host Niki Weiss, Digital Thanatologist, sits down with Rachel Edwards, founder of Gravely.
 Rachel shares her transition from the worlds of venture capital and investment banking to the "Death Tech" sector—a pivot sparked by the "administrative nightmare" of her father’s passing in 2025.
 You’ll discover: How Rachel used her sabbatical and JP Morgan experience to build a consumer-facing layer for end-of-life logistics.
 Why a market where "everyone dies" is far from a niche, and how founders are creating a brand-new category of digital resilience.
 The challenge of gaining trust from multi-generational funeral homes that are traditionally cautious about startup disruption.
 Why 30 and 40-year-olds are often more open to legacy planning than 80-year-olds who feel "immortal" until it’s too late.
-How Afterworld serves as "connective tissue" for families who don't know where to start after a loss.
+How Gravely serves as "connective tissue" for families who don't know where to start after a loss.
 Practical advice on navigating a tech space where you might be underestimated and how to use that "chip on your shoulder" as fuel.
 Because as Rachel notes, "Reframing death isn't about negativity—it’s about how you’re spending your time and being present in your life."

 0:00